Emma Reynolds

-Emma Elizabeth Reynolds (born 2 November 1977) is a British Labour politician who served as the Member of Parliament (MP) for Wolverhampton North East from 2010 to 2019, and the Shadow Secretary of State for Communities and Local Government in 2015.
+Emma Elizabeth Reynolds (born 2 November 1977) is a British Labour Party politician who has served as Secretary of State for Environment, Food and Rural Affairs since 2025.
+She previously served as Economic Secretary and City Minister from January to September 2025.
+She was elected as Member of Parliament (MP) for Wycombe in 2024, and was previously the MP for Wolverhampton North East between 2010 and 2019.

+Between losing her seat in 2019 and returning to Parliament in 2024, Reynolds worked as a lobbyist for TheCityUK, an advocacy group representing the interests of the financial sector.
+She also set up her own lobbying business before becoming an MP.

 Early life and career

-Reynolds was educated at Codsall High School in Staffordshire, near Wolverhampton, followed by Wulfrun Further Education College.
-She studied at Wadham College at the University of Oxford, where she read Politics, Philosophy and Economics.
-Her step father Kevin taught at Concord College, a boarding independent school set in the grounds of Acton Burnell Castle, near Shrewsbury.
+Reynolds was born on 2 November 1977.
+She was educated at Codsall High School in Codsall, Staffordshire, followed by Wulfrun College in nearby Wolverhampton.
+Reynolds studied at Wadham College, Oxford, where she read Politics, Philosophy and Economics.
+Her stepfather Kevin taught at Concord College, an independent boarding school set in the grounds of Acton Burnell Castle, near Shrewsbury.

 Reynolds set up a lobbying business in Brussels to help British companies that wished to influence EU laws.